mathesh-me/cks-prep-documentation/Day-1/cis-benchmarks.md

 ### Security Benchmarks

-- Security benchmarks provide guidelines for securing systems and applications, helping organizations assess and improve their security posture.
-- They cover topics like network security, system hardening, and cloud security, and are often used for compliance with standards like PCI DSS and NIST.
-- Regular updates ensure benchmarks address new threats, making them essential for audits, assessments, and staying secure.
+- Security Benchmarks are established guidelines or best practices that define the minimum level of security required for systems, applications, and infrastructure.
+They serve as reference points to evaluate and improve the security posture of an organization or system.
+- These benchmarks are typically developed by security experts, standards organizations, or government bodies, and help ensure that systems are configured securely to minimize vulnerabilities and prevent exploits.

 #### Some of the best security practices include:

 - Restrict the use of `sudo` to authorized users to ensure only designated individuals can execute commands with elevated privileges.